 Variety: see more detail and more nuance.

 AI may be currently dominating the discourse, but BI (Business Intelligence) is proving to be a term with staying power through 2019, both for BI tool vendors and end-users.
 Nevertheless, BI vendors dating back to the early days of the field are having a hard time staying out of the danger zone.
 Microsoft, on the other hand, is rising above the pack with Microsoft Power BI.
 This product has the potential to become the de facto BI standard.
-These are the results of the updated Business Intelligence Tools Survey 2019, which Passionned Group has been publishing as the Passionned Parabola™ since its early beginnings.
+These are the results of the BI & Analytics Guide, the ultimate overview of the BI market.

 In a recent poll on our website about Business Intelligence, we asked visitors to give us their opinion about the following statement: “A business intelligence track can’t succeed if…”.
 Below, you’ll find the results of this poll.

 As we recently pointed out, data literacy is a hot-button issue.
 Only 24% of the decision-makers in international business spheres indicate that they have complete confidence in their own ability to read data, work with it, analyze it, and discuss it.
 This alarming conclusion was drawn by the worldwide Data Literacy Project.
 Spoiler alert: 2019 and beyond could be the year of data literacy.

 The concept of literacy is a lot broader than most people think, according to Wikipedia.
 It’s the ability to work with information, understand it, and use it with purpose.
 In the Netherlands, Princess Laurentien has been working tirelessly to promote literacy since 2001.
 At her behest, the Foundation for Reading & Writing was founded in 2004.
 Although the foundation achieved successes in its fight against illiteracy, the war is far from won.